chaithralakshmi-s/Insight-DE-Project/README.md

 ## Installation

-Use `RunSpark.sh` to run the spark jobs for GDELT and twitter datasets.
+Use `runSpark.sh` to run the spark jobs for GDELT and twitter datasets.
 The project runs on a distributed cluster on Spark.
 The input files are stores on AWS S3 buckets Postgresql is the final database
 The script requires Spark running on a distributed cluster, input .csv data files stored in an S3 bucket, and a PostgreSQL database to store the output tables.